csc301-fall-2022/FaceBlur/deliverable-2/iteration-02-review.md

 #### Q1.
 Decisions that turned out well

-List **process-related** (i.e. team organization and how you work) decisions that, in retrospect, turned out to be successful.

 **1. Weekly stand-up meetings:**
 * The decision to have weekly standups was successful because it allowed everyone on the team to get context on what was being worked on, and provided an oppourtunity for us to identify any blockers
 * It was a time for us to discuss the state of the current work and talk about future tasks